nomispal/nomispal/README.md

 ## About

 Engineering graduate with real production experience, not just side projects.
-I've shipped cross-platform apps used by real clients, managed 30+ location operations, and led MVP development end-to-end as the sole engineer.
+I've shipped cross-platform apps that are been used by real clients, used to manage 30+ location operations, and led MVP development end-to-end as the sole engineer.

 I work across the full stack: **Flutter** for mobile, **Next.js/React** for web, **Firebase + Node.js** for backend.
 Strong in DSA, REST APIs, auth systems, and cloud architecture.
 Clean code, fast delivery, no hand-holding needed.